 - 1. RLs and RPLs shall be allowed continuing education credit for any course/educational meeting/institute/seminar attended which is related to the energy, mineral or environmental sectors of domestic or international industry.
 Additionally, an RPL may receive (general) credit for non- industry/non-land specific courses totaling no more than 25% of the required credits during any recertification period (or a total of 6.25) providing the courses are determined to enhance either the professional abilities or the career of the RPL.
 An RL may not receive (general) credit for non- industry/non-land specific courses. - 2.
 CPLs shall be allowed recertification credit for any course/educational meeting/institute/seminar attended which is related to the energy, mineral or environmental sectors of domestic or international industry.
 Additionally, a CPL may receive (general) credit for non-industry/non-land specific courses totaling no more than 25% of the required credits during any recertification period (or a total of 12.5) providing the courses are determined to enhance either the professional abilities or the career of the CPL. - 3.
 CPL Specialists (i.e., CPL/ESAs) shall be allowed recertification credit for any course/educational meeting/institute/ seminar attended which topics include the most recent information relating to the respective CPL specialty program and represent continuing education exceeding the requirements for the respective CPL Specialist certification.
-Additionally, a CPL Specialist may receive (general) credit for non-industry/non-land specific courses totaling no more than 25% of the required non-specialty credits during any recertification period (or a total of 12.5) providing the courses are determined to enhance either the professional abilities or the career of the CPL Specialist.
-Any course/educational meeting/ institute/seminar that is recognized for CPL Specialist recertification credit shall automatically be recognized for CPL recertification credit and RPL and RL continuing education credit.
-Any course that is recognized for RPL and RL continuing education credit.
-Any course that is recognized for RPL certification credit shall automatically be recognized for RPL certification cre
+Additionally, a CPL Specialist may receive (general) credit for non-industry/non-land specific courses totaling no more than 25% of the required non-specialty credits during any recertification period (or a total of 12.5) providing the courses are determined to enhance either the professional abilities or the career of the CPL Specialist recertification credit shall automatically be recognized for CPL recertification credit and RPL and RL continuing education credit.
+Any course that is recognized for CPL recertification credit shall automatically be recognized for RPL and RL continuing education credit for RPL and RL continuing education credit.
+Any course that is recognized for CPL recertification credit shall automatically be recognized for RPL and RL continuing education credit.
+Any course that is receive (general) credit shall automatically be recognized for RPL and RL continuing education credit.
+An RL may not receive (general) credit for non-industry/non-land specific courses.